bijoumd78/FlexRP/README.md

 The framework consists of a server "FleXRP" and a client  "FlexRP_ismrmrd_client" applications.
 The Server is launched by typing:

     FleXRP
-The client can be launched with the following provided data "data.h5" and one of these templates configuration file (config_file.xml or config_file_2.xml):
+The client can be launched with the following provided test data "data.h5" and one of these templates configuration file (config_file.xml or config_file_2.xml):

     FlexRP_ismrmrd_client -f FlexRP/etc/data/data.h5 -c FlexRP/etc/config/config_file.xml